-~ Supervised fine tuning of LLMs has proven to be an effective method to improve LLM performance on a specific task \citep{zhang2023instruction}.
-For this strategy, we fine-tune an LLM on the same prompts discussed in Section \ref{sec:scoring-strategies} using the standard next token prediction objective for fine-tuning given below.
+Supervised LLM fine-tuning has proven to be an effective method to improve LLM prompting performance for a specific task \citep{zhang2023instruction}.
+For this strategy, we fine-tune an LLM on the same prompts discussed in Section \ref{sec:scoring-strategies} using the standard loss for the next token prediction:

-Fine-tuning is performed for each of the potentials of the structured prediction problem.
+Fine-tuning is performed for each of the local components of the structured prediction problem.
 After fine-tuning the LLM, inference is performed by extracting confidence values using the same prompting strategy as used for fine-tuning.